lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 Assignment is cooldown-gated; revocation is immediate:

 - **Assignment** (`assignDelegate(newHotKey)`) schedules the new delegate, which becomes effective after the contract's `cooldown` elapses (immediately if the cooldown is 0). **The currently effective delegate stays active throughout the cooldown** and is dropped only when the new key activates — so `getDelegate()` returns the old key right up until the new one takes over, and a routine rotation has no gap.
-Reassigning before the cooldown elapses replaces the pending key and restarts the cooldown, with the current key staying effective throughout.
+Activation is **not** a separate transaction: there is no stored "active" flag flipped at `activeFrom`.
+Instead the schedule (`pending`, `activeFrom`) is kept in storage and the views resolve the effective key from the current time — `getDelegate()` returns the scheduled key once `block.timestamp >= activeFrom`, and `getPendingDelegate()` stops reporting it at the same instant.
+Reassigning *before* the cooldown elapses replaces the pending key and restarts the cooldown, with the current key staying effective throughout.
+Reassigning *after* it has matured first **settles** the matured key as the current delegate (the next state-changing call folds the scheduled key into `current` before applying its own change), so a later rotation keeps the matured key effective during the new cooldown and never reverts to an earlier key.
 The cooldown is a reaction window: an unexpected assignment (e.g. from a compromised owner) is visible via the `DelegateNominated` event and `getPendingDelegate()` for `cooldown` seconds before the new key can act — while the previous key keeps operating the seat — so monitoring and governance can react before any swap takes effect.
 - **Revocation** (`revokeDelegate()`) is immediate and clears both the current and any pending delegate, leaving the contract with no delegate until a new one is assigned and its cooldown elapses.

 The cooldown is set in the constructor and cannot change; it may be 0.